ZachBowyer/data-512-homework_2/README.md

 Install packages from environment.yml
 Create jupyter kernel from conda env
 Run jupyter
+Run ../src/Analysis.ipynb
-run cells
+run all cells

 # All file and descriptions
-../data/CityArticles_withscores.csv - Temporary storage of scors of stored articles
+../data/CityArticles_withscores.csv - Temporary storage of scores of stored articles
 ../data/PopulationEstimates.csv - 2022 census data for US regions/divisions/states/territories
 ../data/States_by_region.csv - Stores each region/division states belong to
 ../data/us_cities_by_state_SEPT2023.csv - Article titles and url for each city in states